nextcloud/notes-android/FAQ.md

 Sorry.
 There are so many different environments, that it is impossible for us to test each and every constellation.

-First of all make sure you have updated to and tried with the latest available versions of both, this app and the [Notes server app](https://apps.nextcloud.com/apps/notes).
+First of all make sure you have updated to and tried with the latest available versions of this app, the [Nextcloud Android](https://play.google.com/store/apps/details?id=com.nextcloud.client) app and the [Notes server app](https://apps.nextcloud.com/apps/notes).

 ### `NextcloudApiNotRespondingException`